jlzhang001/Gamma-Ray-Point-Source-Detector/README.md

 ## ZENODO datasets for training and test

-Along with this GitHub repository we also realease a dataset in zenodo.org that contains thousand of patches which are useful to train new localization and classification algorithms.
-Also, we made available secret data sets for test, that can be used to compare between different algorithms.
+Along with this GitHub repository we also realease a dataset in the zenodo.org platform.
+This set contains thousand of patches with corresponding CSV files, which are useful to train new localization and classification algorithms.
+Also, we made available five secret data sets for blind tests, that can be used to make comparisons between different algorithms.
 All this material is available in the following link

 [gamma-ray point source zenodo dataset](https://zenodo.org/record/4587205#.YFOKBSPhD_Q)

-Compressed files can be unzip by using the following command
+Notice that compressed files (.tgz) must be extracted by using the following command

 ```
 tar -xjvf file_name